pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~

 If the ``system`` object is used as a context manager, the process
-applications will be setup to work in the current process.
-Events
+applications will be setup to work in a single thread in the current
-will be processed with a single thread of execution, with synchronous
+process.
+Events will be processed with synchronous handling of prompts,
-handling of prompts, so that policies effectively call each other
+so that policies effectively call each other recursively.
+This avoids
-recursively.
-This avoids concurrency and is useful when developing
+concurrency and is useful when developing and testing a system of process
-and testing a system of process applications.
+applications, because it runs quickly and the behaviour is easy to follow.

 In the code below, the ``system`` object is used as a context manager.
 In that context, a new order is created.